 - For anyone who missed the May 5 deadline for $500 dependent children tax credit, they are still entitled to the payment, however they will need to file a 2020 tax return in order to claim the amount.

 - Supplemental Security Income and VA benefits recipients will “generally” receive checks mid-May.

 - Representative payees, beneficiaries who have their regular monthly payments managed for them by another person, will begin receiving their EIPs from the IRS in late May.

 There has been some Congressional support for a second payment, also dubbed “CARES 2 Act”, or possibly even a monthly stimulus payment.
 However, currently there is no consensus on what a second round would look like.

 Here are a few of the proposed stimulus measures.

-- HEROES Act: On May 12 House Democrats unveiled a 3 trillion stimulus package and passed the House on May 15.
-Negotiations with the House and Senate are next but not expected to start until the end May.
+- HEROES Act: On May 12 House Democrats unveiled a 3 trillion stimulus package and it passed the House on May 15.
+Negotiations with the House and Senate are next.
 Even if the HEROES Act is not passed, both parties will sit down to work out another bill that can garner cross-party support.
-Highlights of the stimulus package include:
+Details of the stimulus package include: